-We next evaluate the performance of \pn in specific but interesting edge cases where accurate predictions may be difficult.
-Note that previous experiments included these edge cases in the test data.
-However, we provide a designated analysis in this section to better emphasize the abilities of \pnN.
-Designated test sets were collected for six edge cases including: gloved hands, out-of-frame participant, partly occluded participant, multi-users in the image, pointing while seated and dual-arm lift.
+We next evaluate the performance of PointingNet in specific but interesting edge cases where accurate predictions may be difficult.
+Note that previous experiments included some of these edge cases in the test data.
+However, we provide a designated analysis in this section to better emphasize the abilities of PointingNet.
+Designated test sets were collected for six edge cases including gloved hands, out-of-frame participants, partly occluded participants, multi-users in the image, pointing while seated and dual-arm lifting.

 In the gloved hands case, participants pointed while wearing blue or black surgical gloves (Figure \ref{fig:edge}a).
 This also evaluates model robustness to skin color.
 In the out-of-frame case, participants were positioned outside the camera's frame with only their pointing arm visible (Figure \ref{fig:edge}b).
-This demonstrates the independence of the model from other body parts as required in other methods.
-Similarly, during occlusion, part of the participants body is not visible.
-Hence, the participants stood behind large objects (e.g. a chair and a ladder) with their bodies partially occluded while their pointing arms are clearly visible (Figure \ref{fig:edge}c).
+This demonstrates the independence of the model from other body parts unlike in other methods.
+Similarly, during occlusion, part of the participant's body is not visible.
+Hence, the participants stood behind large objects (e.g. a chair and a ladder) with their bodies partially occluded while their pointing arms were clearly visible (Figure \ref{fig:edge}c).
 In multi-user cases, several participants are seen in the image while only one is pointing (Figure \ref{fig:edge}d).
 We do not consider cases where more than one participant is pointing.
 In the fifth case, participants pointed while sitting down (Figure \ref{fig:edge}e).
 Finally, the dual-arm case involves participants lifting both arms (Figure \ref{fig:edge}f) while one is pointing and the other is performing other tasks (e.g. head scratching or waving).
 All test sets were collected and labeled as described previously.

 Table \ref{tb:edge} summarizes the classification success rate and pointing estimation for all six edge cases.
 The success rate remains high with a slight decrease for occlusions, multi-users and dual-arm.
 Occlusions and out-of-frame are relatively similar scenarios.
 However, the arm in out-of-frame scenarios is in the foreground and clearly visible.
 In occlusions, on the other hand, the arm is in the background while foreground objects have the focus.
-This is likely why occlusion images receive lower success rate.
+This is likely why occlusion images receive a lower success rate.

 When comparing pointing estimation with the general error, positional errors negligibly increase by 11~mm on average.
 However, the yaw and pitch errors increase by an average of 8.08$^\circ$ and 7.84$^\circ$, respectively.
 Estimating pointing direction in these cases is somewhat harder and the mean errors are larger compared to the general error.
 Nevertheless, these errors remain low and feasible for accurate pointing.
 One may improve accuracy in these cases by adding corresponding image samples to the training data.